nuagenetworks/nuage-openstack-audit/README.rst

 Use
 ---

 0. Ensure system running audit has a working Python 2.7 environment, and has access to a current PyPi mirror for install of dependencies.

-1. Install the nuage-openstack-audit package.
-E.g. by
+1. Install the nuage-openstack-audit package. e.g.

-    $ virtualenv venv
+    $ virtualenv nuage-audit

-    $ . venv/bin/activate
+    $ . ~/nuage-audit/bin/activate

     $ pip install <delivered .whl file>